You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 #2: Indoor Airport-Style Canine Relief Station (With Fake Grass + Fire Hydrant)

-I saw this at an airport and lost it.
-An actual dog potty station, indoors, with fake grass and a little red fire hydrant.
-It looked so clean and intentional, not like a sad pee pad shoved in a corner.
+I saw this at the airport and couldn’t help but laugh.
+It’s a dog potty station!
+Indoors!
+And it has fake grass and a cute little red fire hydrant!
+So much nicer than some sad pee pad shoved in a corner.

 Materials & Tools: